Fahmiin-Abdullah/breaking-bad-characters/README.md

 # breaking-bad-characters
-A collection of breaking bad character list built on React
+A collection of breaking bad character list built on React.

+### Project details
+The project is built on React as a dynamic SPA.
+The API is based on the breaking bad API found at (https://breakingbadapi.com/).

+### Instructions for use
+1. It displays all characters found on the breaking bad API and details regarding those characters

+### Final thoughts
+1. This was a very simple project built on the fundamentals of React as well as an introduction to using React hooks for altering states.